ozmos/100-days-of-code/r1-log.md

 ###R1D55
 Finally continued work on pomodoro.
 I need to move the handle click methods into each component as my one stateful component is getting very bloated and hard to read.
 Also did a bit of codewars.
 Now that I've leveled up to 5th kyu the puzzles are getting really hard.

+###R1D56
+Today updated my portfolio and did some php on sololearn.